-While people don’t often think about getting shadowbanned on LinkedIn, it’s possible for your content’s reach to be throttled there.
+While people don’t often think about a LinkedIn shadowban, it’s possible for your content’s reach to be throttled on the site.

-Like other social media sites, LinkedIn has Community Policies that all members need to follow to avoid problems.
+Like other social media sites, LinkedIn has Community Policies members must follow.

-Since LinkedIn is a professional site, its content policies are even stricter than other platforms.
-Not only should your content be safe, legal, and appropriate, it has to be professional as well.
+Since LinkedIn is a professional site, its content policies are stricter than other platforms.
+Not only should your content be safe, legal, and appropriate, it has to be professional, as well.

 Although LinkedIn is obviously a place for career growth and self-promotion, spamming people is still a no-go.

 You’ll need to respect others’ privacy and intellectual property.
-You should also avoid harassment or unwanted romantic advances towards other members.
+You should also avoid harassment or unwanted romantic advances toward other members.

 If you violate LinkedIn’s policies, they may “limit the visibility of certain content, or remove it entirely.”